kevinchiv/Predicting-Kickstarter-Success/README.md

 A false positive is campaign that was predicted to succeed, but would have failed.
 Meanwhile, a false negative is a campaign that was predicted to failed, but would have succeeded.

-False negatives are weighted more because potentially successful projects should recieve the funding they need and deserve.
+False negatives are weighted more because potentially successful projects should receive the funding they need and deserve.
 Campaign success is a mutual goal for creators, backers, and Kickstarter itself.

 ## Results: <br>